ianstrang2/berkoTNF/docs/LLM-player-profile-plan.md

 - **Form patterns**: Recent performance from last_5_games, seasonal trends from yearly_stats
 - **Career journeys**: Mine yearly_stats progression for "unknown to legend" narratives
 - **Scoring personalities**: Goal rhythm, drought/feast cycles, clutch timing
+- **Historical context**: Use comparative insights (percentiles, historical context) to show where they rank

 **BE CREATIVE**: Don't simply copy these examples - use the data to discover each player's unique story.
 Find surprising patterns, unexpected correlations, and genuine character traits hidden in their numbers.
 Invent your own clever ways to turn statistics into personality.

-TONE: Funny, only-positive, banter style.
-Focus on strengths, achievements, and fun facts.
-NO negative comments.
+TONE: Funny with light-hearted banter.
+Allow honest mentions of lows (slumps, droughts, tough periods) but frame them humorously and positively overall.

 LEAGUE SCALE INFERENCE: Analyze the league_context to determine the league's age (from date_range), total games, and scale.
 Adapt narratives accordingly—for example, in a new league with few games, treat early achievements as foundational; in an established league, emphasize long-term trends and records.
 Define career stages relative to the league's max games played (e.g., if max games is low, fewer games count as mid-career).
 Assume it's a casual weekly league unless data suggests otherwise.
 If league data is sparse (e.g., few games or short history), emphasize potential, fun early moments, and growth rather than historical rankings.

 RETIRED PLAYERS: Use retrospective style celebrating their legacy and career highlights.

-FORMAT: Return as JSON object with player names as keys:
+FORMAT: Return as JSON object with player names as keys and profiles as plain text values:
 {
   "PlayerName1": "Profile text here...", "PlayerName2": "Profile text here...",